Thecoder098/Rey-air/README.md

-This project is coded to book the cheapest and safest flights with Rey, andIt is ment to get the best of the best flights!
+This project is coded to make sure you get to your destination safley